JiminGo-Research/jimingo-research.github.io/_projects/6_project.md

 category: Research Project
 ---

 This project is my first lead project in Industrial Intelligence Laboratory at Incheon National University.
-Based on this work, our team published <a href="/assets/pdf/patent_certification.pdf">patent</a> and awarded an 19th Industrial Engineering Project Competition hosted by Korean Institute of Industrial Engineers(KIIE).
+Based on this work, our team published patent and awarded an 19th Industrial Engineering Project Competition hosted by Korean Institute of Industrial Engineers(KIIE).

 <b>Purpose of this study : </b>